Photo by Scott Graham

 - The big social media platforms have in-house methods for reporting copyright breaches and takedown requests.

-- Send the notice yourself by downloading a takedown template from the DMCA website, or use a service like Pixsy, which automates the process.
+- Send the notice yourself by downloading a takedown template, or use a service like Pixsy, which automates the process.

 - Make sure the image is definitely yours.
 Lodging a false DMCA takedown notice could bring a counterclaim.